keyko-io/odyssey-dashboard/README.md

 1. We open the application as a John Doe user
 1. We show the user home page with all the goods controlled by the user and the different states (In transit, Delivered, Problem detected)
-1. We open the "Pick up" button from the app, this open the camera view for scanning a QR
+1. We open the "Pick up" button from the app, this open the camara view for scanning a QR
-1. We scan the QR from the KLM app.
+1. We scan the QR from the *KLM* app.
 We show a confirmation page where we say everything is looking good
 1. We show again the home page, with the new cargo added, now the state is "In Transit"
 1. The user clicks in the item just created, and see the detailed view
 1. In the detailed view we can see the QR of the good and some metadata.
 The item is in "In Transit" state.
 1. If we scroll down we can see the "Provenance" list with 4 entries (green tick): "Registered" and "Handed over" two times and "Delivered"
 1. If the user clicks in the third item of the list (Handed Over) a new view is opened showing the:
-   - Digital signature of KLM as carrier and John Doe
+   - Digital signature of *KLM* as carrier and John Doe
    - List of files associated with the good (product specs, quality report)
    - Each file will show a fingerprint (like the md5sum but abbreviated)
 1. The user scroll down and can see the map with the complete journey of the cargo